brucewlee/lingfeat/README.md

 ## Citation
 This software is built mainly for our paper on

-> **Pushing on Readability: Advanced Semantics and Neural Augmentation**, EMNLP 2021.
+> **Pushing on Text Readability Assessment: A Transformer Meets Handcrafted Linguistic Features**, EMNLP (Nov.
+2021, Dominican Republic).

 *Please cite our paper and provide link to this repository* if you use in this software in research.